SciSpike/kafka-lab/labs/04-Implement-Topics-And-Partitions/topics-and-partitions.md

 ## Create a simple console consumer

 To see the messages, let's run our usual console consumer.
-In a new terminal `cd` into the `docker` directory and then run the Kafka consumer.
+In a new terminal `cd` into the `04-Implement-Topics-And-Partitions` directory and then run the Kafka consumer.

 ```